 How do we become more collaborative?
-For starters it requires training.
+For starters, training.
 Professional development is a critical element in providing a clear vision of the roles and responsibilities of participating in an inclusive and collaborative program (Friend, 2000).
-For collaboration to be an effective approach across the spectrum of an inclusive program, it is essential that professionals acquire the skills and knowledge to determine what constitutes effective collaboration (Fennick & Liddy, 2001; Friend, 2000).
+For collaboration to be an effective approach across the spectrum of an inclusive program, it is essential that professionals acquire the skills and knowledge of what constitutes effective collaboration (Fennick & Liddy, 2001; Friend, 2000).
 In addition, the educational literature supports the importance of a mutual commitment and willingness among active participants to promote a positive collaborative atmosphere (Friend & Cook, 2007; Weiner & Murawski, 2005).
-As participants develop an understanding of collaboration, it is more likely that they will share visions and common goals, and thereby be able to develop a cohesive inclusive program for students with and without disabilities (Fennick & Liddy, 2001; Friend, 2000; Weiner & Murawski 2005).
+As participants develop an understanding of collaboration, it is more likely they will share common visions and goals, thereby developing more cohesive inclusive programs for students with and without disabilities (Fennick & Liddy, 2001; Friend, 2000; Weiner & Murawski, 2005).

 Inclusion and collaboration are not going away.
-Due to IDEIA requiring collaboration as part of special education services, schools are shifting toward a collaborative inclusive model wherein instructional partnerships between general and special educators are essential in delivering services to students with disabilities in the general education classroom (Friend & Cook, 2007; Weiss

-& Lloyd, 2003).
+Due to IDEIA requiring collaboration as part of special education services, schools are shifting toward a collaborative inclusive model wherein instructional partnerships between general and special educators are essential in delivering services to students with disabilities in the general education classroom (Friend & Cook, 2007; Weiss & Lloyd, 2003).
 Thus, successful implementation of services and support needs to be delivered through the qualified and positive collaboration of general and special education teachers, among others.
-Friend and Cook (2007) reference different structures that require collaboration (i.e., consultation, teaming, and coteaching).
+Friend and Cook (2007) reference different structures that require collaboration (i.e., consultation, teaming, and co-teaching).
 Each of these structures can assist general and special education teachers in providing the educational services students need to succeed.
-An easy reference is provided in Figure 1.1 and Figure 1.2 to help clarify the many special education-related terms and acronyms that can be confusing.
+An easy reference is provided here to help clarify the many special education-related terms and acronyms that can get confusing.